GouravGupta19/WhatsUpp/README.md

 ###

-<p align="left">A full-stack real-time chat application enabling users to have secure, private, and instant conversations.
+<p align="left">Echo is a full-stack real-time chat application enabling users to have secure, private, and instant conversations.
 Built using the MERN stack and powered by Socket.IO for real-time bi-directional communication.</p>

 ###